ChildeRowland/simonApp/README.md

 # simon-exercise

-Workshop to recreate the game 'simon' with angular.js
+Workshop to recreate the game 'simon' with AngularJS

 This project was generated with the [Angular Full-Stack Generator](https://github.com/DaftMonk/generator-angular-fullstack) version 3.2.0.